What Funding Do We Provide

 - Intangible investments such as the acquisition or development of computer software and acquisitions of patents, licenses, copyrights, trademarks.

-transport such vehicles, industrial/farm/construction vehicles, vans and buses
+- Conventional motor vehicles, including cars, trailer to transport such vehicles, industrial/farm/construction vehicles, vans and buses

 How to Apply

 Now that you know how much funding you can get, the type of projects that are likely to be eligible and ineligible, why not head over to our page to discover more about the geographic area that we serve?